cohere-ai/cohere-megakernel/README.md

 North Mini Code with a persistent decode megakernel, behind an OpenAI-compatible API.

-Read the blog post for the full design story.
+Read the blog post (coming soon) for the full design story.

 > [!IMPORTANT]
+> This is an early research release, not a general-purpose inference engine.
 > Tested on: single NVIDIA H100 (`sm_90a`), CUDA 13+, CPython 3.12+, Linux,
 > batch sizes up to 8.
 Other configurations are not yet built or tuned.
-> This is an early research release, not a general-purpose inference engine.

 ## Highlights

-- **One persistent CUDA kernel executes the complete decode forward pass.**
+- **Megakernel: one persistent CUDA kernel executes the complete decode forward pass.**
   No per-op launch overhead, no full-grid barriers between ops.
-- **1.58× vLLM at BS=1 decode**, holding up across batch sizes and out to 256K context, with no measurable accuracy loss.
+- **1.58× vLLM at BS=1 decode**, speedup over vLLM across batch sizes and out to 256K context, with no measurable accuracy loss.
 - OpenAI-compatible completions and chat-completions endpoints, streaming, tool calling.